 The Mental Health at Work Commitment for Employers, through a COVID-19 lens

 Integrated and aligned with existing pledges and charters, the Mental Health at Work Commitment for Employers is a simple evidenced-based framework.
-The commitment is now updated to reflect the impact of the COVID-19 pandemic as Business in the Community (BITC) recognises that the effects of COVID-19 will be felt for years to come.
+The commitment is now updated to reflect the impact of the COVID-19 pandemic as Business in the Community (BITC) recognises that the effects will be felt for years to come.

 Simple actions to support mental health